chromium/chromium/content/test/data/attribution_reporting/simulator/README.md

         // Required site on which the source will be attributed.
         "destination": "https://destination.example",

-        // Optional int64 in milliseconds formatted as a base-10 string.
+        // Optional int64 in seconds formatted as a base-10 string.
         // Default to 30 days.
         "expiry": "86400000",